ycwfs/Figure-Skating-Action-Quality-Assessment/README.md

 ```

 **Training and Evaluation**

+    Please modify the data path in the yaml file first

 * Train our model with I3D and VGGish features.
 This will create an experiment folder under *./ckpt* that stores training config, logs, and checkpoints.